GrzegorzKrug/Cards98Game_ML/supervised/README.md

 Currently model is ovetrained, and repeat moves. will fix this.

-# I do know how to beat this game, so this neural network will not beat it.
+# I do know how to beat this game
+in result neural network will also not beat it.

 I am learning machine to play this game in my way.